A Survey on Large Language Model Acceleration based on KV Cache Management: Model-level Optimization

 GoldFinch \cite{goldsteinGoldFinchHighPerformance2024} first introduces several new architectures, including the GOLD layer, which combines the Llama and RWKV channel mixer with several improvements, and the enhanced Finch model (RWKV-6) that has significantly reduced parameters without sacrificing efficiency and performance.
 GoldFinch also proposes a novel mechanism called TokenCat to produce a highly compressed global key cache using the output of Finch layers.
 GoldFinch builds a hybrid architecture that constructs the key cache in the early layers and consumes the key cache to produce output without the traditional value cache in the top layers, providing a compact and reusable cache pipeline with linear scaling.

 RecurFormer \cite{yanRecurFormerNotAll2024} argues that not all transformer heads need to participate in the self-attention mechanism.
-The work recognizes that certain attention heads show recency-aware behavior which focus on local and short-range dependencies, dissipate the computation resource but gives little contribution.
-After identifying these heads, RecurFormer replaces them with the Mamba components, achieving straightforward KV cache reduction.
+The authors observe that certain attention heads exhibit recency-aware behavior, focusing on local and short-range dependencies.
+These heads consume computational resources but contribute little to overall performance.
+After identifying such heads, RecurFormer replaces them with Mamba components, resulting in straightforward KV cache reduction.